sergeykhbr/riscv_vhdl/README.md

 ## Versions History

-### v4.0 under development

-I'm going to merge with the latest Rocket Core repository:
+### Implemented functionality (v4.0)

 - Support new revision of User-Level ISA Spec.
 2.1 and Privileged spec.
 1.9.
 - FW will be binary incompatible with the previous Rocket-chip CPU (changed CSR's indexes, instruction ERET removed, new set of instructions xRET was added etc).
 - GCC versions (5.x) becomes obsolete.
-- I intend to enable FPU by default and provide new GCC 6.x with --hard-float.
+- FPU enabled by default and pre-built GCC 6.x with --hard-float provided.
 - HostIO bus removed.
-- New DebugUnit from SiFive (or own implementation is under estimation).
+- HW Debug capability significantly affetcted by new DebugUnit, but Simulation significantly improved.
 - Updated bootloader and FW will become available soon.

 ### Implemented functionality (v3.1)